leonardpahlke/goBully/README.md

 ```
 1. set state to 'wanting'
 2. increment clock, you are about to send messages
-3. create a request mutex message
+3. create a request mutex-message
-4. GO - send all users the mutex message
+4. GO - send all users the request mutex-message
 5. wait for all users to reply-ok to your request
 6. enterCriticalSection() - and leave critical section if this method returns
 ```